metamuffin/MetaBot/README.md

 ## Commands

-Run `npm run build` to build
+Run `npm run build` to build.

 Run `npm run start` to start the bot in a production mode.

-Run `npm run start:dev` to use nodemon for debugging
+Run `npm run start:dev` to use nodemon for debugging and live-reload.

 ## Documentation